frajazz/gaiasandbox/README.md

 ###2.1 Configuration interface
-The configuration of the application can be done almost entirely using the graphical interface that pops up when the program is run.
-It should be pretty self- explanatory, but here is a description of the most important.
+The configuration of the application can be done almost entirely using the graphical interface.

 ####2.1.1 Resolution and mode

-You can find the 'Resolution and mode' configuration under the 'Graphics' tab.
+You can find the `Resolution and mode` configuration under the `Graphics` tab.
 There you can switch between full screen mode and windowed mode.
-In the case of full screen, you can choose the resolution from a list of supported resolutions in a drop down menu.
-If you choose windowed mode, you can enter the resolution you want.
-You can also choose whether the window should be resizable or not.
-In order to switch from full screen mode to windowed mode during the execution, use the key F11.
+In order to switch from full screen mode to windowed mode during the execution, use the key `F11`.

 ####2.1.2 Antialiasing

-In the 'Graphics' tab you can also find the antialiasing configuration.
+In the `Graphics` tab you can also find the antialiasing configuration.
 Applying antialiasing removes the jagged edges of the scene and makes it look better.
-However, it does not come free of cost, and usually has a penalty on the frames per second (FPS).
 There are four main options, namely No-Antialiasing, FXAA, NFAA and MSAA.

 ####2.1.3 VSYNC - Vertical synchronization
 This option limits the frames per second to match your monitor's refresh rate and prevent screen tearing.
-It is recommended to leave it enabled unless you want to test how many FPS you can get or you want to fry your card.

 ####2.1.3 Performance and multithreading
-In the 'Performance' tab you can enable and disable multithreading.
+In the `Performance` tab you can enable and disable multithreading.
 This allows the program to use more than one CPU.

 ####2.1.4 Controls
-You can see the key associations in the 'Controls' tab.
+You can see the key associations in the `Controls` tab.
 Right now these are not editable, but they will be in the future.

 ####2.1.5 Screenshot configuration
-You can take screenshots anytime when the application is running by pressing F5.
+You can take screenshots anytime when the application is running by pressing `F5`.
 The resolution (size) and save path of these screenshots can be modified using this tab.

 ####2.1.6 Frame output
 There is a feature in the Gaia Sandbox that enables the output of every frame as an image.
 This is useful to produce videos.
-In order to configure the frame output system, use the 'Frame output' tab.
+In order to configure the frame output system, use the `Frame output` tab.
 There you can select the output folder, the image prefix name, the output image resolution (size) and the target frames per second.
-When the program is in frame output mode, it does not run in real time but it adjusts the internal clock to produce as many frames per second as specified here.
-You have to take it into account when you later use your favourite video encoder (ffmpeg) to convert the frame images into a video.
+You have to take it into account when you later use your favourite video encoder [ffmpeg](https://www.ffmpeg.org/) to convert the frame images into videos.

 ####2.1.7 Check for new version
 You can always check for a new version by clicking on this button.
 By default, the application checks for a new version if more than five days have passed since the last check.
-If a new version is found, you will see the notice here together with a link to the download.

 ####2.1.8 Do not show that again!
-If you do not want this configuration dialog to be displayed again when you launch the Gaia Sandbox, tick this checkbox and you are good to go.
+If you do not want this configuration dialog to be displayed again.

 ###2.2 Configuration file
-There is a configuration file which stores most of the properties explained in the previous section and some more.
-This section is devoted to these properties that are not represented in the GUI but are still configurable.
 The configuration file is located in `conf/global.properties`.
 Below are some of the properties found in this file that are not represented in the GUI.

 - **graphics.render.time** -
-This property gets a boolean (true|false) and indicates whether the timestamp is to be added to screenshots and frames.
+This property gets a boolean (`true`|`false`) and indicates whether the timestamp is to be added to screenshots and frames.

 - **data.sg.file** -